Ahnfelt/firefly-boot/vscode/README.md

 - Diagnostics
 - Run in terminal

-To install the Firefly compiler, run the following in the terminal:
+To install the Firefly compiler, run the following command in the terminal:
 ```npm install -g firefly-compiler```